nicoriff/ORMi/README.md

 ```
 The above code will rename all printers to "Newly renamed printer" (be careful! :D)

 ORMi can also return and object containing the method execution result.
-For example let´s take `Win32_Process` class:
+For example letÂ´s take `Win32_Process` class:

-We´ll define it as the following:
+WeÂ´ll define it as the following:

 ```C#
     [WMIClass("Win32_Process")]